 Former Kaufman County and New Era Electric Cooperative board members had the option to continue with the compensation in place prior to the consolidation, which includes:A monthly fee of $450 and an additional $150 for each day of service to the co-op.
 Daily service includes meeting attendance, educational seminars and attendance at regional, state or national cooperative organization training events.
 A director may be compensated for no more than one meeting per day.

 Medical, prescription and dental insurance.

-(Two current board members fall under this compensation category.
-Five board members do not receive insurance or any other form of compensation other than that listed above.)
+(One board member falls under this compensation category.
+Six board members do not receive insurance or any other form of compensation other than that listed above.)

 Additional items available to all board members

 Tablet / Laptop Computer: In order to facilitate efficient communication with board members and to streamline preparation for board meetings, board members may be issued appropriate electronic devices.
 This currently involves the issuance of iPads.
 Board members do not have Cooperative provided cell phones or laptops.